meet the board

 Susan Zurbuchen is Chair of the Arts Administration program at Butler University where she has taught for 25 years.
 She has a M.A. degree in Theatre from the University of Minnesota- Minneapolis and a B.A. from Lakeland College in Sheboygan, Wisconsin.
 Susan regularly consults with arts organizations throughout Indiana and the Midwest on issues of governance and strategic planning.
 An avid gardener, Susan makes herbal teas, vinegars and tinctures from her Elizabethan herb garden.

 "I love Indy Shakes because I love being outside with Will (Shakespeare that is!!)"

 Mark D. Stuaan is a partner in the Indianapolis, Indiana office of Barnes & Thornburg LLP and is a member of the firm’s Litigation Department.
 He focuses his practice in white collar criminal defense in state and federalcourts.

-HART provides a rare opportunity for people in Central Indiana to see a high quality production of a Shakespearean play – live theater for free in a beautiful setting can’t be beat!
+"Indy Shakes provides a rare opportunity for people in Central Indiana to see a high quality production of a Shakespearean play – live theater for free in a beautiful setting can’t be beat!"

 JOEL ERICSON Board Treasurer